jonasmalacofilho/ubuntu-luks-suspend/README.md

 When using [Ubuntu Full Disk Encryption][] (that is based on dm-crypt with LUKS) to set up full system encryption, the encryption key is kept in memory when suspending the system.
 This drawback defeats the purpose of encryption if you carry around your suspended laptop a lot.
 One can use the `cryptsetup luksSuspend` command to freeze all I/O and flush the key from memory, but special care must be taken when applying it to the root device.

-So, this is an attempt to change the default suspend mechanism.
+This was an attempt to change the default suspend mechanism.
 The basic idea is to change to a chroot outside of the encrypted root fs and then lock it (with `cryptsetup luksSuspend`).

 [Ubuntu Full Disk Encryption]: https://www.eff.org/deeplinks/2012/11/privacy-ubuntu-1210-full-disk-encryption
 [Ubuntu Linux]: https://www.ubuntu.com/